 Ultimately, it’s all about making the industry’s clients happy.
 On that scale, the value of a good start-up is immeasurable, and a pool that contains a cementitious surface of any kind deserves to begin its life under the watchful eye of someone who knows a thing or three about the restless nature of water and concrete.

 Randy Dukes is a consulting technical sales manager for Aquavations Corp., a manufacturer of pool-surfacing products based in Miami.
 Regarded among the foremost authorities on issues related to plaster deterioration, discoloration and staining, he has served as a continuing education instructor for the Florida Swimming Pool Association and Florida’s Construction Industry Licensing Board and has moderated and taught numerous courses for the National Plasterers Council (NPC), the Association of Pool & Spa Professionals and the NorthEast Spa & Pool Association.
 Dukes is a current member of the American Concrete Institute (ACI) as well as NPC’s Plaster Committee, Education Committee and board of directors and has spent extensive time traveling across the United States and Europe identifying pool surface problems and studying their relationship to application techniques, water chemistry and chemical abuse.
-Indeed, during the past 17 years, he has conducted and documented more than 12,000 of these poolside inspections, which led to publication of the book Pool Surfaces, Problems and Solutions, now in its seventh edition.
-He has also produced a poolowner DVD available through the National Plasterers’ Council called “Taking Care of Your Pool.”
+Dukes has been a Genesis instructor for the past 20 years.”